 2017: The versatile and well-tested Lobendahn, who has battled knee injuries in his USC career, is able to play any offensive line position and he will be in the running for a starting role as a junior in 2017.
 He could be limited in 2017 spring drills while recuperating from the knee injury.

-2016: The versatile Lobendahn will look to re-assume his starting job at center as a junior in 2016.
+2016: Lobendahn re-assumed his starting job at center as a junior in 2016, but tore knee ligaments in the Alabama opener, had surgery and was sidelined for the season.
+Because of the early-season injury, he was allowed to redshirt.
 He was limited in 2016 spring practice while recovering from 2015 knee surgery.

 2015: Lobendahn returned as a starting offensive lineman as a sophomore in 2015 before getting hurt, starting the first 5 games at right guard and the next 2 at center.
 He tore knee ligaments early in the Utah contest and had surgery, sidelining him for the rest of 2015.